Bisexuality: Studies, theories and social responses

 There is no consensus among scientists about the exact reasons that an individual develops a heterosexual, bisexual or homosexual orientation.
 Although scientists favor biological models for the cause of sexual orientation, they do not believe that the development of sexual orientation is the result of any one factor.
 They generally believe that it is determined by a complex interplay of biological and environmental factors, and is shaped at an early age.
 There is considerably more evidence supporting nonsocial, biological causes of sexual orientation than social ones, especially for males.
-There is no substantive evidence which suggests parenting or early childhood experiences play a role with regard to sexual orientation.
+There is no substantive evidence that suggests parenting or early childhood experiences play a role with regard to sexual orientation.
 Most scientists do not believe that sexual orientation is a choice that can be changed at will.

-In 2000, American Psychiatric Association stated: "To date there are no replicated scientific studies supporting any specific biological etiology for homosexuality.
+In 2000, the American Psychiatric Association stated: "To date there are no replicated scientific studies supporting any specific biological etiology for homosexuality.
 Similarly, no specific psychosocial or family dynamic cause for homosexuality has been identified, including histories of childhood sexual abuse."
 Research into how sexual orientation may be determined by genetic or other prenatal factors plays a role in political and social debates about homosexuality, and also raises fears about genetic profiling and prenatal testing.

 Magnus Hirschfeld argued that adult sexual orientation can be explained in terms of the bisexual nature of the developing fetus: he believed that in every embryo there is one rudimentary neutral center for attraction to males and another for attraction to females.
 In most fetuses, the center for attraction to the opposite sex developed while the center for attraction to the same sex regressed, but in fetuses that became homosexual, the reverse occurred.
 Simon LeVay has criticized Hirschfeld's theory of an early bisexual stage of development, calling it confusing; LeVay maintains that Hirschfeld failed to distinguish between saying that the brain is sexually undifferentiated at an early stage of development and saying that an individual actually experiences sexual attraction to both men and women.
 According to LeVay, Hirschfeld believed that in most bisexual people the strength of attraction to the same sex was relatively low, and that it was therefore possible to restrain its development in young people, something Hirschfeld supported.

 Hirschfeld created a ten-point scale to measure the strength of sexual desire, with the direction of desire being represented by the letters A (for heterosexuality), B (for homosexuality), and A + B (for bisexuality).
 On this scale, someone who was A3, B9 would be weakly attracted to the opposite sex and very strongly attracted to the same sex, an A0, B0 would be asexual, and an A10, B10 would be very attracted to both sexes.
 LeVay compares Hirschfeld's scale to that developed by Kinsey decades later.